 - Play a game of cards or put together a jigsaw puzzle with our parents

 - Take that fishing trip you’ve been putting off

 - Look out the window and daydream, see what you notice

 - Take time to enjoy a steaming cup of tea

 - Turn off the TV, phone and iPad for an hour or two before bedtime and perhaps work your way up to not using these devices for a full day

 - Call an old friend just to catch up

-As we move into 2013, create opportunities to connect with people and activities, nourishing your Shen and bringing more joy into your life.
+It’s always important to create opportunities to connect with people and activities that will nourish your Shen and bring more joy into your life.